Running on Empty - Revisited

 Running on Empty was one of my very first blog posts, written back in 2020.
 Periodically, I update older essays for relevance, but I ended up re-writing this one, so I am re-posting it.

 I could feel it happening again.
-It was my son's college graduation week, and my to-do list was expanding to unrealistic proportions.
+It was my son’s college graduation week, and my to-do list was expanding to unrealistic proportions.
 I would have to do more and move faster to get it all done.
-But I was tired; I could feel my energy and patience diminishing by lunchtime each day.
+But I was tired; my energy and patience were ebbing faster by the day.

 The feeling of being overwhelmed was not new to me; it is a common occurrence in my very full life.
-But whenever my days becomes more hectic than I anticipated or whole seasons move unexpectedly into overdrive, my reflexive response has always been to work harder.
-Even when I feel my tank running out of gas, dangerously close to empty, my default reaction is to get out of the car and push.
+But whenever my days become more hectic than I anticipated or whole seasons move unexpectedly into overdrive, my reflexive response is to work harder.
+Even when I feel my tank running out of gas, dangerously close to empty, my default reaction is to get out and push the car.

 Friends tell me the same story: doing more seems like the only way forward when demands increase.
-Checking tasks off our to-do lists makes us feel in control.
+Somehow, checking tasks off our to-do lists makes us feel better and more in control.

 Powering forward on our own resources, aka "self-reliance," is ingrained in our DNA and can be a serious problem in Christian life.
-Although the Bible encourages hard work, caring for others, and managing resources wisely, self-reliance encourages us to trust ourselves to do it all.
-This strategy quickly leads to an empty tank.
-We run out of resources to keep going, until eventually, we break down altogether.
+Although the Bible encourages hard work, caring for others, and managing resources wisely, we are meant to depend on God, not ourselves, to do it.
+Relying on ourselves quickly leads to an empty tank, until eventually, we break down altogether.

 Initially, the breakdown may be subtle – like intrusive, negative thoughts or reduced patience.
 Or it may be more obvious – like struggling to fulfill commitments, developing stress-related health issues, or falling down slippery slopes while searching for comfort.
 But the worst consequence of running on empty is having less energy to honor God and love others well.